“You have chronic lymphocytic leukaemia,” said the summary

 The rules say there must be a by-election, and a by-election is immensely laborious.
 Polling stations must be booked.
 Millions of leaflets and ballot papers must be printed.
 Officials must be recruited to ensure fair play, with UN observers probably flown in from Zimbabwe and Afghanistan.
 The whole shebang costs about £20 million.
 Since the Greater London Authority has better things to do with £20 million than keep it in a sock drawer in case the mayor carks it, we have a system of insurance.
 And because they are being asked to insure the mayor’s life for this vast sum – about as much, I shouldn’t wonder, as the foot or hand of Thierry Henry – the insurers from the Money Expert firm insist that the mayor must pass an annual medical test.

 Boris explains that “ever since the office was invented, the insurers have insisted that the mayor goes along to a famous private healthcare company that it is superfluous to name.
+You can click here if you want to know the company.

 For the past two years I have obediently toddled off to a swish clinic.
 Actually, I rather enjoy the experience, and this year my feeling from the female doctors and nurses was that I was doing better than I had thought possible.
 My hearing was pin-drop sharp (or so they seemed to suggest); and though I am sometimes convinced that I am going blind from staring at a BlackBerry, they gave me the distinct impression that I still had the eyes of a lynx.